As a non-profit 501(c)( 3) friends group to the City of Raleigh, our goals include:

 - Work Plan — We work with the City of Raleigh to achieve work goals set by the strategic plan for all three cemeteries

-- Restoration — Restoration and conservation work of individual historic monuments/ stones with assistance from descendants and historic groups
+- Restoration — We have restored and provided conservation work on individual historic monuments/stones with the assistance from descendants and historic groups

 - Membership — Our members support our operations and many projects.
 All funds go to marketing for the cemeteries or restoration.
 Please donate and join today!

 - Marketing Materials — Walking tour maps to help promote heritage tourism in Raleigh.
 Our website also has a wealth of information including GIS maps, inventories, stories, and National Register and Local Register nomination documents.
-Audio tours to be released in future months.
+We have partnered with the City of Raleigh to create audio tours of O’Rorke Cemetery, Mt.
+Hope Cemetery and City Cemetery that you can find online and use your cell phone to tour these cemeteries at your pace.

 Established in 2006, RCCP’s achievements include: